Byron/gitoxide/README.md

 `cargo` is the Rust package manager which can easily be obtained through [rustup][rustup].
 With it, you can build your own binary effortlessly and for your particular CPU for additional performance gains.

+The minimum required cargo version is _the latest stable_ release, but may run on older stable releases as well.

 ```
 # The default installation, 'max'
 cargo install gitoxide